cognitiveprince/paradox_docs/Paradox.md

  <p align="justify">Log is the section at the bottom of Paradox, you can get to this interface by pullig the bottom tab upward; this consists of global and error sections.
 Global shows the variables in the script if assigned and errors as the name suggests shows the error but with paradox errors are very unlikely to happen.</p>

  ## Source Code
- <p align="justify">Paradox uses diagramatic scripting but you can also view the source for the script in each of the node and blocks, these source code are editable.
+ <p align="justify">Paradox uses diagrammatic scripting but you can also view the source for the script in each of the node and blocks, these source code are editable.
 You can make what ever changes you wish to make with-in the blocks.
 If the change is made in any particular block that change doesnot effect other blocks.You can change the functionality of the block by overiding the code.</p>

  ![source code](images/source-code.jpg)